gsl12/Tiny-M/README.md

 Source is available at [Tiny-M Onshape](https://cad.onshape.com/documents/d2a24a4147c3d522115f6ea5/w/d8f44be5c0a081fbf527e154/e/debb6c2779e27f86389232d5).

+This is my first project of this kind.
+Maybe something will be missing, is not well documented, or just messy.
+I apologize for that.

 ## Why the whole thing?

 I had many 3D printer parts in my pocket from my old no longer used printer.